boazbk/tcs/lec_07_other_models.md

 :::

-## The pure λ calculus
+## From enhanced to pure λ calculus {#lambdacacluluspuresec}

-While the collection of "basic" functions we allowed for λ calculus is smaller than what's provided by most Lisp dialects, coming from NAND-TM it still seems a little "bloated".
+While the collection of "basic" functions we allowed for the enhanced λ calculus is smaller than what's provided by most Lisp dialects, coming from NAND-TM it still seems a little "bloated".
 Can we make do with less?
 In other words, can we find a subset of these basic operations that can implement the rest?

-It turns out that there is in fact a proper subset of these basic operations that can be used to implement the rest.
+It turns out that there is in fact a proper subset of the  operations of the enhanced λ calculus   that can be used to implement the rest.
 That subset is the empty set.
 That is, we can implement _all_ the operations above using the λ formalism only, even without using $0$'s and $1$'s.
 It's λ's all the way down!